hkalina/hkalina.github.io/_posts/2017-10-13-keystore-reload.md

 ## Certificate and key exchange

-Finally, to exchange certificate and key without server restart (on WildFly from 11.0.0.Beta1 using Elytron) follow steps:
+Finally, to exchange certificate and key without server restart follow steps:

 Exchange keystore file on the filesystem: